ldanielswakman/harvest-website/_sections/careers.markdown

   text: "**Harvest** is a mobile performance marketing agency started by a team of
-    industry experts who saw a need in the industry for a more strict approach to client services and traffic quality.\n\nWe currently focus our media buying efforts on providing user acqusition to mobile apps.
+    industry experts who saw a need in the industry for a more strict approach to client services and traffic quality.\n\nWe currently focus our media buying efforts on providing user acquisition to mobile apps.
 However, we are expanding into new verticals within the mobile performance marketing industry and we're looking for additional, creative team members to create that future together.\n\n**Harvest** members work remotely from various locations in USA & UK/Germany based on flexible